dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 !!!
 Note
     Identify the right brick by looking at the host IP of the pod you have just logged on to. `oc get pods -o wide` will give you this information.

-GlusterFS created this volume as a 3-way replica set across all GlusterFS pods, therefore across all your OpenShift App nodes running CNS.
+GlusterFS created this volume as a 3-way replica set across all GlusterFS pods, therefore across your OpenShift App nodes running CNS.
 This is currently the only supported volume type in production.
-Later you will see how can schedule (unsupported) volume types like dispersed or distributed.
+In [Module 5](module-5-advanced.md) you will see how to provision (unsupported) volume types like dispersed or distributed.

 &#8680; You can even look at the local brick: